a2975667/PATTY/README.md

 # PATTY
 This repository is an enhanced version from the forked library.
 It is an implementation from the publication [PATTY: A Taxonomy of Relational Patterns with Semantic Types](https://www.aclweb.org/anthology/D12-1104).
 This implementation can have slight modification from the original paper due to limited information disclosed and the results are not guaranteed.

+The goal of PATTY is given a entity labed corpus, extract entity relationships and locate patterns of sentneces for future entity extraction usage.

 # Requirements
 PATTY requires python 3.5+ to run.
 All external libraries are specified within the requirements.txt file.
 ```